Canon T7i vs Panasonic ZS200

 It is notable that the T7i has a hotshoe, while the ZS200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the T7i and the ZS200 are recent models that are part of the current product line-up.
-The T7i replaced the earlier Canon T6i, while the ZS200 followed on from the Panasonic ZS100.
+The ZS200 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the T7i has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the T7i was succeeded by the Canon T8i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T7i and the Panasonic ZS200?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.